1j01/ooplie/README.md

 * Mathematics

-* Module system (extract shell script stuff and anything else)
+* Module system (extract file system stuff and anything else to modules)

+* Automatic searching for modules related to code you type that isn't understood?

-* JavaScript interop (access node modules etc. and make OOPLiE wrappers)
+* JavaScript interop (access node modules etc. and make Ooplie wrappers)

 * Try to write a web app with this